geeuho/LemonadeStand/README.md

 You can simply browse through our site through our various postings and when you press buy it will take you to a payment page.

 We have also included a searchbar to look for any specific lemonde you might be interested in.

-#### You must enter all information in order for new train information to be inputted to firebase.

 ## Under the hood
 The application has front end, back end, and database components.